clovisphere/story-pal-load-test/README.md

     }
 ]
 ```
 You may wanna read (more) about Python data structure, here is a good [link](https://docs.python.org/2/tutorial/datastructures.html).
-The only thing you need to do is pass correct/valid username and password -- if you wanna test with different usernames and passwords, you can, just add additional ones, like:
+The only thing you need to do is pass the correct/valid username and password -- if you wanna test with different usernames and passwords, you can, just add additional ones, like:

 ```python
 STUDENTS = [